WBlan97/Justice-Centered-Data-Design/src/02-Why-Stats/01-why-stats.md

 **Question**: Use the space below to define the provided key terms.

 - According to the SFSJ authors, what are the main difference between **data** and **information**?:
+Data refers to the results of measurements, in this case possibly a questionnare or some other related methadology. **Information** is the result of analyzing the data.
+The main difference between the two is that information involves a type of analysis, while data is generally raw statistics.

 - **Variable**:
+A characteristic that varies.
 - **Constant**:
+A characteristic that is the same for the people or objects that are the focus of the research.
 - **Conceptualization**:
+The process of choosing and clearly defining variables to be included in a study.
 - **Operationalization**:
+The method which is used to measure variables.
 - **Nominal level of data**:
+The classification of observations into mutually exclusive categories with no order or rank.
 - **Ordinal level of data**:
+The classification of observations into mutually exclusive categories with an order or rank.
 - **Interval level of data**:
+The classification of observations that are mutually exclusive, have an inherent order and have equal spacing between categories
 - **Ratio level of data**:
+The classification of observations that are mutually exclusive, have an inherent order, have equal spacing and reflect an absolute magnitude.

 ### 1.2.
 On positivism